The Shopify backup is a critical job for Shopify store owners to complete on a regular basis.

-Does Shopify provide any type of backup for their customers?
+Does Shopify provide any type of backup for its customers?

-When it comes to your store, Shopify is rather hands-off.
-As a result, you are responsible for ensuring that your files and information are saved and backed up in the case of a calamity – whether you use third-party software like AdNabu Backup & Restore or save the data yourself.
+When it comes to your store, Shopify is relatively hands-off.
+As a result, you are responsible for ensuring that your files and information are saved and backed up in the case of a calamity – whether you use third-party software like Goshu Backup & Restore or save the data yourself.